 Basic Rights and Liberties In Idaho

-Housing, Employment and Public Accomodations:
+Housing, Employment and Public Accommodations:

 Does Idaho have Statewide Protections?

-Currently there are no official statewide protections for people on the basis of sexual orientation and gender identity.
+There are no official statewide protections for people on the basis of sexual orientation and gender identity.
 The ACLU of Idaho works closely with Add the Words, Planned Parenthood, Pride Foundation and other LGBTQ organizations to continue to try to pass inclusive statewide legislation.

 Marriage:

 It has been legal for same sex couples to be married in the state of Idaho since Oct 15, 2014.
 At the federal level, all same sex couples have the right to marry, according to the Obergefell v.
 Hodges Supreme Court decision, received on June 26th, 2015.
+The decision ensured that same-sex couples in all 50 states have the right to get married and have their marriages recognized in whichever state they live.

 Students: